willbuck/midwestjs-2015-protractor/oddities_and_learning_points.md

 # Places I got stuck:
 - What type of thing exactly is the 1st argument in .filter(elem, index) ?
+- Have to new up Page Objects in the beforeEach

 # Thoughts and opinions: